LiquidGalaxyLAB/LG_Travel/README.md

 # LG_Connection

 The App develops an SSH connection with the LG Rig.
-It has a config page which has four text fields namely ip address, username,port password, number of machines.
+It has a config page which has five text fields namely ip address, username,port, password, number of machines.
 After developing a proper connection, we go back to the dashboard page.
 On the various tabs, there exists a Let's Go button, which upon clicking sends a shell command to execute on the VM and takes our LG rig to that location.

 # LG_Connection Page